neonevm/neon-evm.docs/docs/evm_compatibility/code_compatibility_checklist.md

 ### Usage of dynamic sized variable types

-There is a limitation in Solidity versions prior to `0.8.15` when using dynamic-sized variable types, such as `strings` and `bytes`, as mapping values in functions that are invoked multiple times.
-This issue arises because reusing the same parameters of these types in transactions leads to an increased consumption of Solana accounts.
+In Solidity versions before `0.8.15`, there is a limitation when using dynamic-sized variable types, such as `string` and `bytes`, as mapping values in functions invoked multiple times.
+This issue arises because reusing the same parameters of these types in transactions leads to increased consumption of Solana accounts.

 For example: